Forgiving Step by Step

 By using these strategies, we try to protect ourselves from further misuse, but in the end we hurt ourselves even more.
 Furthermore, if we're hurt we won't treat others with love – Hurt people hurt people.

 The only escape from this vicious cycle is forgiveness, which can be very hard if we have experienced significant pain.
 However, as long as we don't forgive we stay bound to the person who hurt us and to the past.
 This is because we can't just forget painful experiences and can only try to repress the memories.
-But God wants us to be free – free from pain, free from bitterness, free from the desire for revenge, and free from the past.
+But God wants us to be free – free from bitterness, free from the desire for revenge, and free from the pain of the past.

 What is forgiveness?